 And while it’s a safe enough thing if you follow the instructions right or go to a professional.
-Sometimes, a DIY bleach session can end in disaster, trust me I’ve been there.
+Sometimes, a DIY bleach session can end in disaster.

-But if you’ve used them on your head by mistake or messed up with the bleach to developer ratio, you could end up with slight burns on your scalp which turn to scabs as they dry.
+If you’ve used the wrong bleach to developer ratio for example, you could end up with slight burns on your scalp which turn to scabs as they dry.

 - Don’t try to remove the scabs manually.
 They’ll most definitely leave you with painful tender sores with increased chances of infection.